tdiderich/runZero-scripts/starter/README.md

 # Starter script

-This is a basic script that prints a few data points for your Rumble org.
+This is a basic script that prints a few data points for your runZero org.
 The output will look something like this...

 ```
 $ python3 starter/run.py